benbowes/react-responsive-select/README.md

 - Mimics keyboard functionality where possible (sans multiselect)
 - Easy slot-in to your design system
 - It's about 25kb

+## Recommendation

+> This select component was created many years ago when there was no React WCAG select available.
+Now there are plenty.
+I suggest using one of those, their communities and contributer lists are larger.
+> I will continue to run patches on this one in the foreseeable future for security upgrades if any issues arise.

 ## Getting started